 - Whale Watching - Have a spectacular experience watching Humpback whales from September through January, or watch out for Orcas from May through September.
 Tours are available from Moss Landing, Monterey.

 - Monterey - Get up close and personal with marine wildlife at Monterey Bay Aquarium, get out into nature on a hike, and soak up the rugged coastline or enjoy the beautiful Monterey State Beach.

 - Big Sur - Winding turns, seaside cliffs, and impressive coastline.
-Look out for McWay falls on your way.
+Look out for McWay Cove Beach and McWay Falls on your way.
 Stops here could include Carmel-by-the-sea and San Simeon.